btorpey/btorpey.github.io/content/asan.md

 Building with Asan
 -------------
-Including support for Asan in your build is pretty simple -- just include the "-fsanitize=address" flag in both the compile and build step.
+Including support for Asan in your build is pretty simple -- just include the `-fsanitize=address` flag in both the compile and build step.
 (Note that this means you need to invoke the linker via the compiler driver, rather than directly.
-In practice, this means that the executable you specify for the link step should be "g++" (or "gcc"), not "ld").
+In practice, this means that the executable you specify for the link step should be g++ (or gcc), not ld).

-While not strictly required, it's also a very good idea to include the "-fno-omit-frame-pointer" flag in the compile step.
+While not strictly required, it's also a very good idea to include the `-fno-omit-frame-pointer` flag in the compile step.
 This will prevent the compiler from optimizing away the frame pointer (ebp) register.
 While disabling any optimization might seem like a bad idea, in this case the performance benefit is minimal at best[^5], but the inability to get accurate stack frames is a show-stopper.